CrazyH2/webxr-ios/README.md

 # WebXR iOS
-WebXR Polyfill for iOS that works with the normal polyfill
+WebXR for iOS that works with the normal polyfill

 # Setup and installation
 - Download `/build/webxr-ios.min.js`